BlockchainUSC/Build-Night-2/README.md

 - Open the folder that contains the repo for Build Night 2 in Visual Studio Code (or your preferred IDE)
 - Create a new Terminal window by hitting terminal in the top left and clicking new terminal
 - Navigate to the Build Night 2 folder in terminal
-- Type in the command: `cd start` to enter the starting code directory
 - Create a new folder called blockchain: `mkdir blockchain`
 - Navigate to the blockchain folder: `cd blockchain`